aklinker1/zeta/README.md

   });
 ```

-When building your app's spec, Zeta will find these `ref` properties and move the object schemas into `components.schemas`.
+When building your app's spec, Zeta will find these `ref` properties and move the object schemas into `components.schemas` automatically for you.

 ### Getting the OpenAPI Spec